devvoid/Triskele/USAGE.md

 # Triskele usage
+**NOTE:** Triskele is still very new and can be very unstable.
+Save often, and make backups.

 ## Nodes
 ### Dialog Node
 The Dialog node is the main node type, and what most of your dialog tree will consist of.
 It contains text to be displayed by the game.